Natural Baby Life logo (480 x 130)

 5. Screw onto the bottle.

-6. The angle of the bottle makes it easy to feed your baby sitting up, just ensure that the bottom of the bottle is always held higher than the straight portion while feeding.
+6. The angle of the bottle makes it easy to feed your baby sitting up, just ensure the bottom of the bottle is always held higher than the straight portion while feeding.

 Tommee Tippee Closer to Nature bottles leaking

-Tommee Tippee Closer to Nature bottles are designed to mimic the feel of and movement of mom’s breast to encourage a natural latch.
+Tommee Tippee Closer to Nature bottles are designed to mimic the feel and movement of mom’s breast to encourage a natural latch.
 If your standard Closer to Nature bottle is leaking, check to make sure the nipple is fully snapped into the collar.

 Anti-Colic bottle leaking

 The milk sensor will indicate if the milk is too hot, cool, or just right.
 While this is great for knowing if the temperature is perfect for feeding your baby, it does double duty as an indicator of whether or not the milk or formula temperature is correct for putting the bottle together.
-If the liquid is too warm, it will cause steam to condense in the valve and leak out.
-Dip the sensor about an inch into the liquid for ten seconds to confirm the temperature; once it shows purple, you are ready to put the top on the bottle and feed your baby.

 Star valve replacement

-When you clean the bottle, make sure to remove the star valve from the venting tube, and do not use the cleaning brush on the valve.
+When you clean the bottle, make sure to remove the star valve from the venting tube, and don’t use the cleaning brush on the valve.
 If the valve slit has closed up, rinse it in soapy water and pinch it gently between your finger to open it back up.
 Using the brush on the valve can damage it and cause leaks.

 Joshua Bartlett